-Everyone hates annual employee evaluations, but I don't think that's a big secret.
+Few people look forward to their annual employee evaluation, but I don't think that's a big secret.

-Middle managers, team leads, and employees of all types have voiced their apprehensiveness toward annual evaluations.
-In his Psychology Today column, "Wired for Success," Ray Williams shared the results of a People IQ 2005 survey, in which 87 percent of both managers and employees believed annual reviews were ineffective, and not useful.
+Middle managers, team leads, and employees of all types have voiced their apprehension towards such annual evaluations.
+A People IQ survey found that 87% of both managers and employees believed annual reviews were ineffective and not useful.

-One of the greatest failings of the employee evaluation is its attempt to summarize the value of an employee's contributions, often within a small numerical range.
+One of the greatest failings of the employee evaluation is that it attempts to quantify the value of an employee's contributions, often within a small numerical range.

-This is extraordinarily problematic, because the end result of that search for a uniform grading system was the five point scale -- probably the world's worst candidate for measuring human potential.
+The uniform grading system is extraordinarily problematic because it introduced the five point scale, probably the world's worst candidate for measuring human potential.

 On a five point scale, there's no room for context.

-A single digit can account for a huge difference in the score's perceived meaning, and that's only a small part of the problem.
-A whole host of complications arise when you try to shoehorn a human being into a standardized mold.
+A single digit can account for a huge difference in the perceived meaning of someone's score, and that's only a small part of the problem.
+A whole host of complications arise when you try to shoehorn human beings into a standardized mold.

-For a literal interpretation, there's an excellent episode of 99% Invisible that details the history of fit standards, the one-size-fits all fallacy, and how breaking from those standards not only improved results, in some cases it saved lives.
+For a literal interpretation, there's an excellent episode of 99% Invisible that details the history of fit standards, the one-size-fits all fallacy, and how breaking from those standards not only improved results but, in some cases, saved lives.

-Todd Rose, the Harvard Graduate School of Education's Director of the Mind, Brain, & Education shares some fascinating insights on this topic on the TEDx stage:
+Todd Rose, the Harvard Graduate School of Education's Director of the Mind, Brain, & Education Program, shared some fascinating insights on this topic on the TEDx stage:

-Science tells us even great employees are crushed by receiving negative feedback.
+2. Science tells us that even great employees are crushed by receiving negative feedback.

-It's a common belief that the feedback employees receive during their annual evaluation is constructive -- that it's providing them with a learning opportunity, and some much-needed insight into key areas of growth.
-Employees with a desire for self-improvement and a willingness to learn can take that feedback and become better at their job.
+It's a common belief that the feedback employees receive during their annual evaluations is constructive—that it's providing them with learning opportunities and some invaluable insights into opportunities for growth.
+Employees with a desire for self-improvement and a willingness to learn can take the feedback they receive in reviews and become better at their job.

-In her summary of some fascinating research carried out by scientists at Kansas State University, Eastern Kentucky University and Texas A&M University, the Washington Post's Jenna McGregor explains how in the context of a performance review, that 'constructive criticism' doesn't really help build anyone up.
-Instead, it deflates even those employees who might be considered its ideal recipients:
+In her summary of some fascinating research carried out by scientists at Kansas State University, Eastern Kentucky University, and Texas A&M University, the Washington Post's Jenna McGregor explains how, in the context of a performance review, 'constructive criticism' doesn't really build anyone up.
+Instead, it deflates even those employees who might be perceived as ready to receive it:

 "Those who like to learn—presumably some of the best employees—were significantly bothered by the negative feedback they received."

-A study of over 1,000 millennial employees conducted by TriNet found that after exiting their annual performance review, half of the respondents felt as though they couldn't do anything right.
+A TriNet study of over 1,000 young professionals exiting their annual performance reviews found that half of the respondents felt they couldn't do anything right.

-Josh Bersin notes in his recent Forbes article, "Time to Scrap Performance Appraisals?"
+In his recent Forbes article, "Time to Scrap Performance Appraisals?", Josh Bersin notes:

-Employees are coming out, not with a brilliantly delivered insight into their path to growth, but with a sense of disappointment and lack of self-esteem that often translates to decreased performance.
+Many employees aren't leaving their reviews with brilliant insights into their professional development paths; instead, they're walking away with a sense of disappointment and lowered self-esteem that often translates to decreased performance.

-The annual performance review doesn't just rob employees of an opportunity to share their unique side of the story.
-It robs managers of an opportunity to learn more about the environment they're cultivating, and to find otherwise hidden ways to move their organization forward.
+Annual performance reviews don't just rob employees of the opportunity to share their unique stories; they rob managers of the opportunity to learn about the work environment they're cultivating and identify novel ways to move their organizations forward.

 A constant multidirectional flow of communication isn't just useful in helping employees achieve their highest aspirations; it can help managers and leaders reach a higher level of competency as well.

-When you consider the impact a manager or leader can have across an organization, it's clear that we should provide them with every opportunity to improve their competencies -- whether in soft skills, or others.
+When you consider the impact that managers and leaders can have across an organization, it's clear that we should provide them with every opportunity to improve their competencies, whether they're hard or soft skills.

-Better communication can help leaders and managers expand on their own competencies, and in turn help their team to do the same.
+Better communication can help leaders and managers expand their own competencies and help their teams to do the same.

-No matter how hard you try, evaluations will always be subjective.
+4. No matter how hard you try, they'll always be subjective.

 In his lightning-rod feature for the Wall Street Journal, leadership expert Samuel A. Culbert details one of the annual employee evaluation's greatest flaws.
-Behind the veil of objective measurement the 1-5 scale provides, there will always be an inescapable layer of subjectivity that exists:
+Behind the 1 to 5 scale's facade of objective measurement, there will always be an inescapable layer of subjectivity:

 "In almost every instance what's being 'measured' has less to do with what an individual was focusing on in attempting to perform competently and more to do with a checklist expert's assumptions about what competent people do."

-We try to be as objective as possible by breaking down a year's contributions into a matrix, or series of simple scores -- but the fact still remains: managers are human.
+We try to be as objective as possible by using matrices or a series of simple scores but the truth still remains: managers and their direct reports are all human.

 5. Some evaluation frameworks derail teamwork and pit employees against one another.

-In a case developed for a course on scaling organizational change, the Stanford Graduate School of Business detailed the history of Adobe's employee evaluation practices, and the successful restructuring it underwent.
+In a case developed for a course on scaling organizational change, the Stanford Graduate School of Business detailed the history of Adobe's employee evaluation practices and its successful restructuring.

 There were several key findings in the case, one of which was the counter-effective nature of stack ranking:

-Because only a certain percentage of employees are able to be listed as top performers, many employee evaluation practices that feature a stacked ranking system are at risk of harming the health of the organizational atmosphere.
+Because only a certain percentage of employees can be listed as top performers, many employee evaluation practices with a stacked ranking system risk harming the health of the organizational atmosphere.